-Student-athletes are permitted up to six complimentary tickets to a post-season athletics event (e.g., Big West Conference Championships, NCAA, NIT, etc).
+Student-athletes are permitted up to six complimentary tickets to a post-season athletics event (e.g., West Coast Conference Championships, NCAA, NIT, etc).
 The complimentary admissions must be issued through a pass list.
-In accordance with Big West Conference rules, the Compliance Office must review the pass list and notify the Box Office of the approval before the admissions can be issued.
+In accordance with West Coast Conference rules, the Compliance Office must review the pass list and notify the Box Office of the approval before the admissions can be issued.

 If any student-athlete is permitted to leave the travel party and travel back to campus with family and/or friends, a Student-Athlete Travel Release Form must be signed by an administrator prior to leaving campus.
 The student-athlete's parent/guardian must sign the form either before the student- athlete leaves campus, or on the road before the student-athlete leaves the travel party.
 If the student-athlete will be leaving the travel party with someone other than a parent, the student- athlete's parents must sign the form.

-In accordance with Big West rules, the following travel roster limits apply for each sport:
+In accordance with West Coast Conference rules, the following travel roster limits apply for each sport:

-- Men's Basketball - No more than 13 eligible student-athletes.
+- Baseball - No more than 27 eligible student-athletes.

-- Men's Golf - No more than 5 golfers for conference championship.
+- Men's Golf - No more than five golfers for the conference championship.

 In accordance with Mountain Pacific Sports Federation rules, the following travel roster limits apply for each sport:

-Student-athletes may retain athletic apparel (but not equipment) at the end of the individual's intercollegiate participation.
-Used equipment may be purchased by the student-athlete on the same cost basis as by any other individual interested in purchasing such equipment.
-If the student-athlete desires to keep the equipment after exhausting eligibility or leaving the program, either the coach who originally purchased the equipment or the equipment manager must charge the student-athlete the market value for the equipment.
+Student-athletes may retain athletic apparel and equipment at the end of the individual's intercollegiate participation.
 Athletic shoes are considered apparel for the purposes of retention.
 Student-athletes may retain shoes if they are no longer usable after intercollegiate athletic participation.